PabloCorso/elma-tcg/app/assets/rules.md

 #### Game field

-The game field consist in several areas, some shared between the players.
+The game field consists of several areas, some shared between the players.

 Kuskis area: each player has an area for playing their kuski cards, that can be sub divided into offline and online cards.